bigeasy/cadence/diary.md

  * Because putting stuff in the Cadence is ugly, breaks.
  * Because the super overloaded parens are super overloaded.
- * Let's see, two argumetns array and array, or array and number, and we have a gathering loop.
+ * Let's see, two arguments array and array, or array and number, and we have a gathering loop.
 Array is a for each loop.
 Number is a counted loop.
 Then how do we pass in parameters?
 We chose null and an argument.
 What is wrong with this exactly?
 It seems to work.
 When will I need to loop over and pass in arguments?